VAIL RESORTS, INC.

 - The effectiveness of internal controls over financial reporting;

-- The qualifications, independence and performance of the Company’s independent registered public accounting firm (the “Independent Auditor”) and pre-approve all permissible non-audit services;
+- The qualifications, independence and performance of the Company’s independent registered public accounting firm (the “Independent Auditor”), including pre-approval of all permissible non-audit services;

 - The performance of the Company’s internal audit and compliance functions;